-- 1. a poultry breeding facility on Merrill Corner Road - 2. a 15-20 acre farm on Denmark Road adjacent to the Saco River - 3. at least 2 gas stations: 1 active and at least 2 inactive - 4. several (varying in size) auto and small engine repair shops - 5. numerous medical and one adult use marijuana cultivation facilities - 6. several (varying in size) livestock facilities - 7. numerous septic systems around Burnt Meadow and Pequawket Ponds that are situated within 250' of the shoreline. - 8. numerous septic systems throughout the Town that are within 100' of a domestic water source.
+- 1. a poultry breeding facility - 2. a 15-20 acre farm - 3. gas stations: active and inactive - 4. several (varying in size) auto and small engine repair shops - 5. numerous medical and adult use marijuana cultivation facilities - 6. several (varying in size) livestock facilities - 7. numerous septic systems around Burnt Meadow and Pequawket Ponds that are situated within 250' of the shoreline. - 8. numerous septic systems throughout the Town that are within 100' of a domestic water source.